jc23729/node-express-2/bankly/bugs.md

 BUG #1
 User cannot update their own info.
 Caused by requireAdmin middleware.
-Fixed by removing requireAdmin since that's being checked in the conditional.
+Fixed by removing requireAdmin since its being checked in the conditional

   // Tests Bug #1
   test("should patch data if right user", async function() {